Erichain/blur-image/README.md

 - `data-src`: The small image url to load first in you local directory.
 - `src`: The large image's url.

-Then, in your `app.js`, just one line, yes, that's it , you're all done.
+Then, in your `app.js`, just one line, you're all done.

 ``` javascript
 blurImg();